Session 2.1: Get Claude on your laptop, plan for the office

 By the end of this session you will have:

-1. A working claude CLI on your laptop.
+1. A working CLI on your laptop, either claude or codex.

-2. A working directory ~/ai-training/ (or whatever name you pick) with a CLAUDE.md inside it.
+2. A working directory ~/ai-training/ (or whatever name you pick) with an instructions file inside it: CLAUDE.md for Claude Code, AGENTS.md for Codex.

-3. Two real files in that directory, produced by Claude in the same session:
+3. Two real files in that directory, produced by your assistant in the same session:

 Two outputs is the bar.
-They prove the loop works: you ask, Claude pulls real data from the live web, writes it to disk, you read it back.
+They prove the loop works: you ask, your assistant pulls real data, writes it to disk, you read it back.
 Everything in this curriculum is some elaboration of that loop.

 Why the terminal